 - a.
 Snohomish County Transportation Coalition or SNOTRAC There are monthly meetings to discuss improving transportation and social service needs within Snohomish County.
 The Tribe has been meeting with SNOTRAC for over 21 continuous years now. - b.
 Washington State Tribal Transportation Planning Organization or TTPO Quarterly meetings.
 With reduced financial support from Washington State, the Stillaguamish Tribe has provided over \$16,000 to TTPO so that TTPO representatives can continue to remain abreast of State and National issues as it relates to Indian County.
 Some Tribes attempt to send staff to meetings throughout the region and the country.
 Given the high cost of travel, it is more efficient for the Stillaguamish Tribe to benefit from information gathered from TTPO representatives. - c.
 Washington State Department of Transportation Section 106 Subcommittee The Stillaguamish Tribe meets monthly with representatives of WSDOT to consult with each other on a wide range of issues.
 Often there is an emphasis on cultural and archaeological information sharing. - d.
 Affiliated Tribes of the Northwest Indians (ATNI) Transportation Subcommittee The subcommittee is very similar to TTPO except the area of concentration is on regional and national issues rather than State of Washington Tribal Transportation issues. - e.
 Tribal Technical Assistance Program or TTAP The Stillaguamish Tribe generally attends TTAP Symposiums when they take place within the local region.
 The Stillaguamish Tribe has made several presentations about the value of communication with local organizations such as SNOTRAC described above.
 The Tribe has also organized and facilitated several transportation presentations during TTAP symposiums. - f.
-National Tribal Air Association NTAA is based at Northern Arizona University and serves as a nation-wide venue to continually review and discuss air quality issues with member Tribes and agencies.
-Recent important topics include the Volkswagen class action law suit and federal emission standards for new cars and trucks presented by the EPA Office of Transportation and Air Quality (OTAQ) - g.
 Transportation Research Board (TRB) This organization is member of the National Academy of Science.
 Whenever possible, it would benefit the Stillaguamish Tribe to send a representative to gather cutting edge information at the annual TRB Conference in Washington DC.
 This venue has presenters and detailed information on almost all transportation topics.